 Dr Roberto Picetti

-I joined LSHTM in September 2014 after completing the MSc in Public Health (Environment and Health stream) at LSHTM.
-Then, I joined the NIHR Health Protection Research Unit focused on Environmental Change and Health.
-In particular, I was involved in the project that is developing models for the quantification of current and future heat-related burdens under alternative strategies of adaptation in the housing sector and the built environment.
+I worked from 2014 to 2017 at the NIHR Health Protection Research Unit at LSHTM.
+This unit is focused on Environmental Change and Health.
+In particular, I was involved in the project that was developing models for the quantification of current and future heat-related health burdens under alternative strategies of adaptation to climate and other environmental changes in the housing sector and the built environment.

 I hold a PhD in Molecular and Cellular Biology from the University of Strasbourg.
 Before joining LSHTM, I mostly worked on models of drug abuse (psychostimulants and opioids) at The Scripps Research Institute in San Diego and The Rockefeller University in New York City.

 I am a Module Organiser of Statistic for Epidemiology (Distance learning programme), and a Practical Facilitator on several modules on the MSc in Epidemiology.

 I have been working on these projects: